Results 1 - 10

 , 1995

 "...
 Multiclass learning problems involve nding a de nition for an unknown function f(x) whose range is a discrete set containing k>2values (i.e., k \classes").
 The de nition is acquired by studying collections of training examples of the form hx i;f(x i)i.
-Existing approaches to multiclass learning ..."
+Existing approaches to multiclass l ..."

 Abstract